kiranpe/alb_aws/alb_external/README.md

 --> Then Run terraform apply.

-    --> It will create external application load balancer using your workspace variable.
+    --> It will create EC2 instance and Security group and External Application Load Balancer using your workspace variable and attach the EC2 instance to
+    Load balancer Target Group.

-    --> If you want to create dev instance create dev worspace and run it.
+    --> If you want to create dev instance create dev worspace first and run scripts.

 --> Terraform state file will be your backend s3 bucket.